sandeng1440/sandeng1440.github.io/content/posts/map-filter-reduce/index.md

 date = '2025-11-03T22:19:06+03:00'
 draft = false
 title = 'Map, Filter & Reduce'
-tags = ['functional programming', 'golang', 'holy trinity']
+description = 'Understanding the holy trinity of functional programming.' tags = ['functional programming', 'golang', 'holy trinity']
 +++
 **Map, filter and reduce** are the holy trinity of **functional programming**.
 These functions are available in all languages that encourage functional programming at the language level i.e Haskell as well as the multi-purpose languages such as Python and Javascript.